carlbanbury/kohonen/README.md

 `data` parameter is an array of the vectors you want to display.
 There is no need to standardize your data, that will be done internally by scaling each feature to the [0,1] range.

+ `labels` parameter is an array of integer labels to describe the class that each sample in the data belongs to.

-Basically the constructor do :
+The function of the constructor is:

 * standardize the given data set
-* initialize random weights for neurons using PCA's largests eigenvectors
+* initialize random weights for neurons
+* bind data and labels, create additional weights for SOMDI if applicable

 ##### training method